 We got some advice from people in different industries from all over the world.
 By taking the tips that are applicable to you and combining them with what you’re already doing you should be able to significantly increase the benefit that your company gets from using Instagram for business.
 I know there are a lot more ways that people can improve their Instagram strategy so let us know in the comments section what’s worked for you and how you use Instagram for business so we can spread the knowledge and help everyone create a killer Instagram profile.

-- How to Use Instagram for Business – Hootsuite
+- Instagram Bio Ideas for your Business

 This Article is About: